Wendy Askew: Senate

 Askew's brother David Bushby announced his retirement from the Senate in January 2019.
 She subsequently defeated seven other candidates to become the Liberal Party's nominee for the casual vacancy caused by his resignation.
-She will serve the remainder of his six-year term, which expires in June 2022.
+She served the remainder of his six-year term, which expired in June 2022.
 Askew was temporarily appointed to the Senate on 6 March 2019 by state governor Kate Warner under the provisions of section 15 of the constitution, as the state parliament was not in session.
 A joint sitting of the state parliament on 20 March 2019 formalised her appointment to the Senate.

+She was elected to the Senate at the 2022 election.
 Askew is the fourth woman to represent the Tasmanian Liberals in federal parliament and the first since Jocelyn Newman retired in 2002.

-After the Coalition's defeat at the 2022 federal election, Askew was appointed Chief Opposition Whip in the Senate.
+After the Coalition's defeat at the 2022 federal election, Askew was appointed Chief Opposition Whip in the Senate – her brother had previously served as the Coalition's chief whip when they were in government.

 Askew is affiliated with the National Right faction of the Liberal Party, after previously being factionally unaligned during the Morrison government years.

+On 11 June 2026, Askew announced she would not recontest her seat.

+On 3 July 2026, it was confirmed fellow Liberal Senator Maria Kovacic was elected to fill her position as Chief Opposition Whip in the Senate, commencing on 15 July.

+On 10 August 2026, Askew resigned from the Senate after candidates were preselected on 8 August for the Liberal Senate ticket at the next federal election.
+Chris Gatenby was selected first on the ticket and was on 13 August 2026 appointed by the Tasmanian Parliament to fill Askew’s place.